eharris128/agentic-engineering/README.md

 ## Implementing the spec
 - You have your spec.
 You have your repository copies.
 Now you just need Claude to iterate on them.

-- Create another command to have Claude perform iterate on each worktree in parallel:
+- Create another command to have Claude iterate on each worktree in parallel:
 	- e.g. `exe-parallel add-new-button 3`

 Example: